Considerations and Limitations

 Infrastructure Components

-• Check the supported file systems.
-For details, see the File-Level Restore section.
+- Check the supported file systems.
+For details, see the File-Level Restore section of Supported Platforms and Applications.

-• The mount server, helper host and helper appliance, must have access over the network to a VM whose files you restore or direct access to vCenter or ESXi host where the VM resides.
+- The mount server, helper host and helper appliance, must have access over the network to a VM whose files you restore or direct access to vCenter or ESXi host where the VM resides.
 If a connection over the network cannot be established, the mount server connects to the VM over VIX API/vSphere Web Services.
-In this case, you must use a root account for a target VM, otherwise the restore process will fail.
+In this case, you must use a root account for the target VM and check that /tmp directory on the target VM is mounted with the exec option.
+Otherwise the restore process will fail.

 If you use the FQDN of the ESXi host in the helper appliance configuration window, the helper appliance must be able to resolve the FQDN of the ESXi host.